Radish Pickle Recipe | Mooli Ka Achar

 Instructions

-• Clean and Cut Radishes: Wash 1 kg of radishes with warm water and let them dry.
-Trim the top, leaving 1-2 inches from the radish leaves.
-Trim the bottom as well.
-Repeat for all radishes.
+• Clean 1 kg of radish with warm water and let it dry.
+Then, cut from the top, leaving 1-2 inches of space from the radish leaves.

-• Mixing the Ingredients: Place the thinly sliced radishes into a mixing bowl.
-Add 1 tbsp turmeric powder, 1 ½ tbsp carom seeds, 1 tbsp red chili powder, 2 tbsp salt, ground mustard seeds, 1/4th cup mustard oil, and 2 tbsp vinegar into the bowl.
+• Now, add 1 tbsp turmeric powder, 1 ½ tbsp carom seeds, 1 tbsp red chili powder, 2 tbsp salt, ground mustard seeds, 1/4th cup mustard oil, and 2 tbsp vinegar into the mixing bowl.

 Subscribe to My YouTube Channel Mitar Cooking!